jayanthchennamaneni/learnNumpy/01. Introduction and Setup/README.md

 import numpy as np  # Importing NumPy library and aliasing it as np

 print(np.__version__)  # Print the version of NumPy installed

+# Print the NumPy build configuration information
+# This includes details such as compiler information, BLAS and LAPACK libraries, and CPU architecture
+np.show_config()
 ```

 ### Additional Resources